johsieders/essays/content/23-is-science-a-threat.md

 just create reality, or did He provide the models at the time of creation for later use?
 How does He ensure that all objects, even in the darkest corners of the universe, behave in the same way forever?
 Does He?
-The theist is free to choose his preferred answer without interfering with hard science. hard science completely ignores his choice, it ignores religion altogether.
+The theist is free to choose his preferred answer without interfering with hard science.
+Hard science completely ignores his choice, it ignores religion altogether.
 There is no conflict at all, unless the theist takes the Bible literally.
 But then no dialogue is possible.

 ### 4 Modern Physics